GeometryOfData/GeometryOfData.github.io/index.md

 For a list of related projects, see [related projects wiki page](https://github.com/GeometryOfData/docs/wiki/Related-projects).

-# Geometry of data wiki
+# Geometry of Data wiki and discussions

 [GeometryOfData wiki](https://github.com/GeometryOfData/docs/wiki) for information about geometry of data, and on using this space for collaboration.